malisper/RCGames/README.md

 # Game-server
-A server to allow humans and AI to play games against each other.
+A server to allow people to write AI to compete against each other.